 - Access to wellbeing support – GP clinics especially for performers

 - Additional money is available for access costs if needed, see below

-As part of the role we will ask you to provide us with some ‘work in progress’ updates for use online (e.g. short videos, a blog post) and we may occasionally ask you to act as an ambassador for Sage Gateshead in media interviews.
+As part of the role we may ask you to provide us with some ‘work in progress’ updates for use online (e.g. short videos, a blog post) and we may occasionally ask you to act as an ambassador for Sage Gateshead in media interviews.

-We are looking for artists who are:
+We look for artists who are:

-- Based primarily in the North East
+- Based in the North East

 - Writing your own music in any genre